Buyer Beware!! Home Battery Offer Letter In The Post

 So what is wrong with buying a cheap home battery anyway?

-It is important to look back in time to predict the future.
+It’s important to look back in time to predict the future.

-Power Electronics is a tricky business, and many companies have come and gone in the Inverter / battery business.
+Power electronics is a tricky business, and many companies have come and gone in the inverter/battery business.

 So we think it’s a huge risk buying a no-name home battery from an eastern state company, with a dodgy reputation.
 At best, you will lose thousands of dollars.
 In the worst-case scenario, it could even burn your house down!
 So it is important to stick with the big and trusted brand names and a reputable local supplier/installer.
 Do your research…